sethmaad/worm-ai/README.md

 # 🐛 WormGPT CLI - OpenRouter Edition

 **WormGPT CLI** is a sleek command-line interface (CLI) for interacting with LLMs via OpenRouter API.
-It supports multiple models, automatic language detection, jailbreak prompts, and customizable settings — all in a terminal-friendly format.
+It supports multiple models, automatic language detection, and customizable settings — all in a terminal-friendly format.

 > ⚡ Lightweight.
 Powerful.
 Fully terminal-based.
 Made with ❤️ by [@00x0kafyy](https://github.com/00x0kafyy)